Top 6 Internal Linking Best Practices for SEO in 2024

 1. Anchor Text Optimization

 If internal links are doorways, anchor texts are like glass doors.

 The more descriptive and contextually relevant an anchor text, the clearer the door becomes.

-This makes it easily perceptible for users to know what lies ahead of those internal links.
+This makes it easily perceptible for users and web crawlers to know what lies ahead of those internal links.

 Here’s an example from one of Linkody’s blog articles: